petrzivny/symfony-react-skeleton/README.md

 - [ ] Add JIT
 - [ ] CI: Add linter for helm
 - [ ] CI: Add dry deploy to k8 as a test
+- [ ] CI: Push prod images only for main branch
+- [ ] CI: Use SHA for prod images
 - [ ] Helm: Add liveness probe
 - [ ] Helm: Add readiness probe
 - [ ] Add static URL as a Live Demo link
+- [ ] Add .dockerignore instead of multiple COPY in Dockerfile

 See the [open issues](https://github.com/petrzivny/symfony-react-skeleton/issues) for a full list of proposed features (and known issues).